Successful leaders have their own personality, their own style, their own approach. They can be as different as day and night.

 Ugh.
 Leadership and management can go hand in hand, but they are very different.
 Managers plan, budget, organize and staff.
 They control the problem-solving mechanisms.

-Leaders go a step further by creating the vision, communicating and setting directions, and motivating and aligning people.
+Leaders go a step further by creating the vision, communicating and setting directions, and motivating and aligning the people they lead.